eganscha/sakura-notes-public/README.md

 ## Project Highlights

-The services are all implemented with more realistic technologies than was minimally required and are closer to real-world environments (Backend in Laravel, Frontend in React, etc.).
+- The services are all implemented with more realistic technologies than was minimally required and are closer to real-world environments (Backend in Laravel, Frontend in React, etc.).
 This makes the containers more realistic.

-Load Balancing is supported for both **k8s (via Ingress)**, and **docker-compose (via Nginx)**.
+- Load Balancing is supported for both **k8s (via Ingress)**, and **docker-compose (via Nginx)**.

-HTTPS is supported for all environments and launch configurations.
+- HTTPS is supported for all environments and launch configurations.

-The database takes regular backups of the redis-snapshots and writes them onto a mounted volume.
+- The database takes regular backups of the redis-snapshots and writes them onto a mounted volume.
 The frequency can be configured via a **cron sheduling pattern** in the **redisdb.env file for compose** or **db/config.yaml for k8s**.
-The script itself is located in /services/db/backup_script.sh and some configuration gets done in /services/db/docker-entrypoint.sh
+The script and behaviour is defined in **/services/db/backup_script.sh** and **/services/db/docker-entrypoint.sh**.

-Scripts that manage the deployment and building process for you.
+- Scripts that manage the deployment and building process for you.

 ## Notes